Azure/Enterprise-Scale-for-AVS/hcx/hcx-servicemesh.md

 ### Possible Scenarios for Compute Profiles

-> These diagrams can be accessed here (Use "Save Link As" to downlaod and save diagram): [VMware HCX Compute Profile.](./diagrams/computeprofile1.drawio)
+> These diagrams can be accessed here (Use "Save Link As" to download and save diagram): [VMware HCX Compute Profile.](./diagrams/computeprofile1.drawio)

 VMware HCX has a 1-1 relationship with vCenter Server on-premises, meaning, if you have 2 vCenter Servers, each managing a separate cluster or set of clusters let's say in 2 different cities, then VMware HCX Connector will need to be installed in each vCenter Server, each vCenter Server will have at least 1 Compute Profile, at least 1 Service Mesh, and each will have at least its own set of Interconnect Appliances deployed with their Service Mesh.